PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Abstract

 \section{Abstract}

-In recent years, table reasoning has garnered substantial research interest, particularly its integration with Large Language Models (LLMs) which revolutionize natural language applications.
-Existing typical LLM-based studies realize step-by-step reasoning, promoting the capabilities in table understanding and analyzing.
-While these approaches emphasize autonomous exploration to accomplish the task objective, they overlook systematic thinking in the reasoning process, leading to potential risks of omitted steps, disorganized logic and misleading results.
-In this paper, we propose \textsc{PoTable}, a novel stage-oriented plan-then-execute reasoning approach that achieves systematic thinking on tables.
-Specifically, \textsc{PoTable} deploys several distinct tabular analytical stages with clear objectives and achieves stage-by-stage reasoning.
-To accomplish the stage-specific goal, \textsc{PoTable} conducts plan-then-execute reasoning, which first plans the operation chain under the stage objective, and then executes each operation sequentially through code generation, real-time running and feedback processing.
-As a result, \textsc{PoTable} can produce reliable table reasoning results with highly accurate, steply commented and completely executable programs.
-It possesses a high degree of alignment with a distinguished tabular data analyst, offering advantages of high accuracy and explainability.
-Finally, we conduct extensive experiments over four evaluation datasets from WikiTQ and TabFact benchmarks, where the results demonstrate the effectiveness of \textsc{PoTable}, as well as the efficiency and explainability.
+In recent years, table reasoning has garnered substantial research interest, particularly regarding its integration with Large Language Models (LLMs), which have revolutionized natural language applications.
+Existing LLM-based studies typically achieve step-by-step thinking for table reasoning guided by task semantics.
+While these approaches emphasize autonomous exploration and enhance fine-grained table understanding, they often overlook systematic thinking in the reasoning process.
+This oversight can lead to omitted steps, disorganized logic and misleading results, especially in complex scenarios.
+In this paper, we propose \textsc{PoTable}, a novel stage-oriented plan-then-execute approach that incorporates systematic thinking into table reasoning.
+Specifically, \textsc{PoTable} involves several distinct analytical stages with clear objectives to provide adequate guidance.
+To accomplish stage-specific goals, \textsc{PoTable} employs a plan-then-execute mechanism: it first plans the operation chain based on the stage objective, and then executes operations sequentially through code generation, real-time running and feedback processing.
+Consequently, \textsc{PoTable} produces reliable table reasoning results with highly accurate, step-wise commented and completely executable programs.
+It mirrors the workflow of a professional data analyst, offering advantages in both accuracy and explainability.
+Finally, we conduct extensive experiments on four datasets from the WikiTQ and TabFact benchmarks, where the results demonstrate the effectiveness, efficiency and explainability of \textsc{PoTable}.
+Our code is available at: \href{https://github.com/Double680/PoTable}{https://github.com/Double680/PoTable}.